jaderesp/jms-whatsapp/README.md

 > based on
 > [this python wrapper](https://github.com/mukulhase/WebWhatsapp-Wrapper)
 >
-> By deafult sulla will try to use Google Chrome driver if installed, if not, it
+> By deafult jms-whatsapp will try to use Google Chrome driver if installed, if not, it
 > will use integrated Chromium instance

 #### Changelog: